groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.4 =
+* FIXED Fixed the new Elementor integration which was disabled in 1.3.1.
+Elementor Integration now supports complex field mapping.

 = 1.3.3 =
 * ADDED New meta_query & meta_query_count helpers to the DB widgets to cut down on duplicate code.